yt-project/yt/doc/source/analyzing/objects.rst

 ---------------

-The covering grid and smoothed covering grid objects mandate that they be positioned with respect to integer grid positions of the mesh.
+The covering grid and smoothed covering grid objects mandate that they be exactly aligned with the mesh.
 This is a holdover from the time when yt was used exclusively for data that came in regularly structured grid patches, and does not necessarily work as well for data that is composed of discrete objects like particles.
 To augment this, the